Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/manual-mods-install.markdown

 > Guide by Maze

-{: .note }
+!!! note

     This is a question I often get on discord, so it will have a page of its own

 ---